tplinderoth/M4_FSJ_translocations/README.md

 <br>

-All other data used in this study are publicly available on Dryad: <https://doi.org/10.5061/dryad.z612jm6j0> <br>
+All other data used in this study are publicly available from Dryad: <https://doi.org/10.5061/dryad.z612jm6j0>
-Dryad data direct download link for peer review: https://datadryad.org/stash/share/N9nVcn5FswfB57nIidF-bFWMrbw3kjjG_F0iOPcpMqw